 Rock climbing in Croatia as in the world is an activity in which participants climb up, down or across natural rock formations or even artificial rock walls.
 To successfully complete a climb, one must return to the base of the route safely.
 Croatia being a mountainous country, it is also a rock climbers dream.
-You can find everything from multi-pitch traditional routes, sport climbing to deep water soloing (DWS) and bouldering on glorious limestone rock.
+You can find everything from multi-pitch traditional routes, sports climbing to deep water soloing (DWS) and bouldering on glorious limestone rock.

 “the rock climbers’ paradise“